-Below is a summary of the Company's investments as at June 30, 2021.
-Please refer to Note 12 of the Interim Consolidated Financial Statements for information relating to the Company's fair value estimates for these financial instruments.
+Below is a summary of the Company's investments as at September 30, 2021.
+Please refer to Note 14 of the Interim Consolidated Financial Statements for information relating to the Company's fair value estimates for these financial instruments.

-Royalty and Debt Investments (1) Investee Investment Capital Advanced as at Jun.
-30, 2021 Notes (2) Agripharm (3) Royalty interest \$20,000 Royalty is for a term of 20 years and is subject to a minimum annual payment based on 20% of the amount advanced BioLumic Second convertible promissory note \$668 Amount drawn under the promissory note bears interest at a rate of 6% per annum, payable at the maturity date or at the date that a qualified financing occurs Convertible into 117,966 preferred shares of BioLumic (excluding accrued interest)
+Royalty and Debt Investments (1) Investee Investment Capital Advanced as at Sep.
+30, 2021 Notes (2) Agripharm (3)(4) Royalty interest \$20,000 Royalty is for a term of 20 years and is subject to a minimum annual payment based on 20% of the amount advanced BioLumic Second convertible promissory note \$668 Amount drawn under the promissory note bears interest at a rate of 6% per annum, payable at the maturity date or at the date that a qualified financing occurs Convertible into 117,966 preferred shares of BioLumic (excluding accrued interest) Greenhouse Juice Secured convertible debenture \$6,000 Amount drawn under the debenture bears interest at a rate of 12% per annum, payable at the maturity date Convertible into 3,962,496 preferred shares of Greenhouse Juice (excluding accrued interest) Headset Convertible promissory note \$1,080 Amount drawn under the promissory note bears interest at a rate of 8% per annum, payable at the maturity date or at the date that a qualified financing occurs Convertible into 455,063 preferred shares of Headset (excluding accrued interest)

-Royalty and Debt Investments (1) Investee Investment Capital Advanced as at Jun.
-30, 2021 Notes (2) Greenhouse Juice Secured convertible debenture \$6,000 Amount drawn under the debenture bears interest at a rate of 12% per annum, payable at the maturity date Convertible into 3,962,496 preferred shares of Greenhouse Juice (excluding accrued interest) Headset Convertible promissory note \$1,080 Amount drawn under the promissory note bears interest at a rate of 8% per annum, payable at the maturity date or at the date that a qualified financing occurs Convertible into 455,063 preferred shares of Headset (excluding accrued interest) High Beauty Convertible promissory note \$1,009 Amount drawn under the promissory note bears interest at a rate of 8% per annum, payable at the maturity date or at the date that a qualified financing occurs Conversion price based on per share valuation of preferred stock upon closing of a qualified financing NOYA Royalty interest \$5,000 Royalty is for a term of 20 years and is subject to a minimum annual payment of \$900 Convertible debenture \$1,000 Amount drawn under the debenture bears interest at a rate of 12% per annum, payable semi-annually Convertible into 1,666,667 common shares of NOYA
+Royalty and Debt Investments (1) Investee Investment Capital Advanced as at Sep.
+30, 2021 Notes (2) High Beauty Convertible promissory note \$1,009 Amount drawn under the promissory note bears interest at a rate of 8% per annum, payable at the maturity date or at the date that a qualified financing occurs Conversion price based on per share valuation of preferred stock upon closing of a qualified financing NOYA (3) Royalty interest \$5,000 Royalty is for a term of 20 years and is subject to a minimum annual payment of \$900 Convertible debenture \$1,000 Amount drawn under the debenture bears interest at a rate of 12% per annum, payable semi-annually Convertible into 1,666,667 common shares of NOYA

-- (1) The information contained in this table excludes certain immaterial debt investments held by the Company as at June 30, 2021, in instances where the Company is not actively involved with the debtor and/or has not ascribed any value to its investment. - (2) Annual payments are based on the contractual terms of the underlying instruments in effect as of the date of this MD&A and may not reflect actual cash amounts received by the Company.
-See "Risks and Uncertainties" herein. - (3) See "Corporate Developments Investments Agripharm" herein for additional details relating to the risks associated with the required annual payment.
+(1) The information contained in this table excludes certain immaterial debt investments held by the Company as at September 30, 2021, in instances where the Company is not actively involved with the debtor and/or has not ascribed any value to its investment.

+(2) Annual payments are based on the contractual terms of the underlying instruments in effect as of the date of this MD&A and may not reflect actual cash amounts received by the Company.
+See "Risks and Uncertainties" herein.

+(3) See "Corporate Developments - Investments" herein for additional details relating to the risks associated with the required annual payments.